Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

 1. Account shield:

-The account value shield acts as a stop loss on your entire account value.
-If triggered, it will close all your open positions (except bonds and mutual funds holdings) and cancel all orders.
+Saxo Bank says that the account value shield acts as a stop loss on your entire account value.
+When it is triggered, it will close all of your open positions (except bonds and mutual funds holdings) and cancel all of your orders.

 2. Stop orders:

-Protect your positions from adverse market moves with trailing stops and stop-limit orders.
+Stop orders allows you to protect your positions from bad market moves with trailing stops and stop-limit orders.